Are there male and female natural aphrodisiac products that really work? Is this concept a myth or reality?

-Western mindset that plants, roots, herbs and other substances purported to enhance sexual passion or
+Western mindset that natural aphrodisiac compounds purported to enhance sexual passion or

 interest are barely -- if at all -- effective.
 Fortunately, research in this

-area is beginning to confirm some of the
+area is increasing and new evidence is beginning to confirm some of the

-observations made by many shamans and herbal experts who, for centuries and millennia, have used
+observations made by many shamans who, for centuries and millenia, have used

-roots, barks, leaves, herbs, various plants and animal parts of all sorts to enhance sexual
+roots, barks, leaves, herbs, and plants of all sorts to enhance sexual

-SSRI drugs such as Prozac, Zoloft and Paxil reduce sexual pleasure since they increase
+SSRI drugs such as Prozac and Paxil reduce sexual pleasure since they increase

 Sexual stamina, libido, and performance